v1.3.0 - Production Ready

 createManagedRefreshableAd()

-Use refreshable ads for long-lived surfaces like side panels.
+Use refreshable ads for long-lived surfaces like side panels to maximize your earnings.
+By automatically rotating new ads, refreshable units lead to significantly higher revenues compared to static placements.
 The SDK automatically refreshes ads every 40 seconds and enforces a 29-impression limit per rolling 30-minute session window.
-These values are managed internally and cannot be configured.
-The SDK appends the ad to your container and automatically cleans up when the element is removed from the DOM.

 sidepanel.ts